lordlinus/cosmosdb-graph-demo/README.md

 ## Why does this solution solve the problem

-Graph helps solve **complex** problems by utilizing power of **relationships** between objects, some of these can be modeled as SQL statements gremlin api provide a more concise way to express and search relationships.
-In this solution we are using Azure Cosmos Graph DB to store transactions data with customer account id as vertices and transaction as edges and transactional amount as properties of the edges.
-Running fan out queries on Cosmos is not ideal so Azure search is used to automatically index edge data and perform full scan queries on the index.
-Azure search will give us the flexibility to search for account either received or sent and we can use the associated accounts to find all other connected accounts using gremlin api.
-This provides a scalable solution that can scale for any number of transactions.
+Graph helps solve **complex** problems by utilizing power of **relationships** between objects, some of these can be modeled as SQL statements but gremlin api provide a more concise way to express and search relationships.
+In this solution we are using Azure Cosmos Graph DB to store transactions data with customer account id as vertices and transaction as edges and transactional amount as properties of the edges.Since running fan out queries on Cosmos DB is not ideal we are leveraging Azure cognitive search to index data in Cosmos DB and leverage search api perform full scan/search queries.
+Additionally, Azure search will give us the flexibility to search for account either received or sent.
+This provides a scalable solution that can scale for any number of transactions and keeping the RU requirement  for Cosmos queries low.

 ## Getting started